Suspected Boko Haram rebels attack Chinese work site in Cameroon

 Yan Chang Logone Development Holding Company, a subsidiary of China’s Yanchang Petroleum, is exploring for oil.

-Cameroon’s president, Paul Biya, who is attending the Paris summit, said Boko Haram was becoming not only a regional problem, but also a Western one.
-Two Italian priests and a Canadian nun were kidnapped in April.

-“They have committed one more attack.
-They attacked businessmen and this comes after the French hostages were kidnapped.
-As we speak, we are searching for the Italian priests and Canadian nun,” Biya said.
+West African leaders were meeting in Paris on Saturday to improve cooperation in the fight against Boko Haram and other militant groups.

-Nigerian authorities say Cameroon has not done enough to secure its border because Boko Haram has been using the sparsely populated Far North Region as a transit route for weapons and as a base for attacks in northeastern Nigeria.
+Nigerian authorities say Cameroon has not done enough to secure its border because Boko Haram has been using the sparsely populated Far North region as a transit route for weapons and as a rear base for attacks in northeastern Nigeria.

-Cameroon said in March it would send 700 soldiers to the border as part of regional efforts to tackle the armed group.
+Cameroon said in March it would send 700 soldiers to its northeastern border as part of regional efforts to tackle the armed group.

 Outrage over the kidnapping of the schoolgirls has prompted Nigerian President Goodluck Jonathan, criticized at home for his government’s slow response, to accept U.S., British and French intelligence help in the hunt for the girls.

-Additional reporting by Anne-Mireille Nzouankeu in Yaounde, Matthew Mpoke Bigg and Bate Felix in Abuja; Chen Aizhu in Beijing and John Irish in Paris; Writing by Bate Felix; Editing by Angus MacSwan and Alison Williams
+Additional reporting by Anne-Mireille Nzouankeu in Yaounde, Matthew Mpoke Bigg and Bate Felix in Abuja and Chen Aizhu in Beijing, Writing by Bate Felix, Editing by Angus MacSwan